What Is The Difference Between Striker And Winger?

 With this formation, the main role of the striker is to score goals.

-However, the wingers may have two roles: Crossing the ball for the striker and cutting inside the opposition defence and curling the ball to score themselves.
+However, the wingers may have two roles: Crossing the ball for the striker cutting inside the opposition defence and curling the ball to score themselves.
 This happened a lot with players like Arjen Robben.

 A-Crossing The Ball

-This can be a tactic used by the coaching based on the defence weakness and the wingers ability to eliminate the right/left back and cross the ball.
+This can be a tactic used by the coaching based on the defence weakness and the wingers’ ability to eliminate the right/left back and cross the ball.

 This is why teams have a coach who can analyse the opponent and find weaknesses.